amolrv/amolrv.github.io/_posts/2023-08-12-clear-and-honest.md

 (account: Account, amount: BigDecimal) -> Either<NegativeAmountError, Account>
 ```

-These two signatures appear quite straightforward, yet they use two different techniques.
+Both signatures are more honest, but they use different strategies:

-- The first signature prevents entry into an incorrect state by forbidding negative input.
-- While allowing erroneous input, the second signature communicates output more precisely.
-It informs the caller that it may provide an error or credit to their account.
+- The first version uses type constraints to prevent invalid states entirely
+- The second version explicitly communicates possible outcomes through the return type

+By making our code's behavior explicit in its signature, we create more maintainable and trustworthy systems.

 References